 Kitchen Skill: Pan Frying

-These sweet potato fritters are pan fried, which means cooking them in oil in a wide shallow pan.
-Some people are put off by pan frying because it can be messy and fried foods are not the healthiest of choices.
-However, when fried and drained properly, the amount of oil absorbed is less than most people think.
+These sweet potato fritters are pan-fried, which means cooking them in oil in a wide, shallow pan.
+Some people are put off by pan-frying because fried foods can be greasy and messy.
+However, when fried in the oven and drained properly, the mess is minimized, while the amount of oil absorbed is less than you would think.

 The oil, in combination with the direct heat of the pan, cooks the inside while making the outside of the fritters crispy.
 The oil creates a barrier that traps steam inside the fritter, cooking it from the inside out.
 This trapped steam prevents the inside of the fritter from soaking up the oil, but the oil must be hot – around 350ºF – in order to do its job

-I like to use a heavy cast iron skillet, as I find it retains the proper heat better and the short sides give you better access to flip the fritters.
-You’ll need enough oil in the pan to come halfway up the side of the fritters, in this case about a 1/4″ of oil.
+Using a heavy cast iron skillet helps to retain heat while the short sides give better access to flip the fritters.
+You’ll need enough oil in the pan to come halfway up the side of the fritters, in this case, about a 1/4″ of oil.
 I like the cold pan, cold oil method, where you add the oil to the pan and heat them both together.

 Serving Suggestions